Bacteriostatic Water Storage: The Short Answer

 - Visual vial check — clear, colorless, particulate-free, intact seal and crimp

-Any discrepancy should be documented and reported under BAC Water Depot's 30-day money-back guarantee.
+Find a discrepancy?
+Document it and report it under BAC Water Depot's 30-day money-back guarantee.

 Common Storage Mistakes to Avoid